Call of the Queen

 Sichet had told him that his friendship with King Mohammed dated back to their old boarding school.
 After the king’s fatal crash, the lawyer only said, “My friend just died unexpectedly, Michael.
 It’s too painful to talk about right now.”

-Did the police tell Sichet that he was the painting’s owner, actually his used-to-be-mine painting, now cloaked in anonymity somewhere in Saburia and lost again to the centuries.
+Did the police tell Sichet that he was the Vermeer’s owner, actually his used-to-be-mine painting, now cloaked in anonymity somewhere in Saburia and lost again to the centuries.

 When the appraiser in New York City had “discovered” the authenticity of his Vermeer, the brief splash of publicity had terrified Kochanski — even though his identity was kept “private?”
 What if his lies about the art “being in his family” were discovered.
 Or his enemies back home in Poland found out that he still lived?

-At the time, he had not answered emails, or responded to requests for interviews and for a while, he even dodged detectives and supposed “relatives.”
+At that time, he had not answered emails, or responded to requests for interviews and for a while, he even dodged detectives and supposed “relatives.”

 Beth talked numbers and gestured with French-tipped fingernails at the basement’s cement walls, describing the transformation to come.

-“Beth,” he said, “the chapel is now a restaurant, the art gallery a luxury suite, the Pierre Building has become a cash cow for all of us.”
+“Beth,” Kochanski said, “you are amazing, the chapel is now a restaurant, the art gallery a luxury suite, and the Pierre Building has become a cash cow for all of us.”

 She gave him a stony look.

 “Of course.
-Soria Clinics is a paying customer too Michael.”
-Beth said smiling, flashing her whiter-than-natural teeth.
+Soria Clinics is a paying customer too Michael.” she said smiling, flashing her whiter-than-natural teeth.

-She walked away, fleshy feet squeezed into 3 inch heels, a tall and large suited woman with a brassy red haircut helmet who had given the Pierre property her Midas touch.
+She walked away, fleshy feet squeezed into high heels, a tall and large suited woman with a brassy red haircut helmet who had given the Pierre property her Midas touch.

 Sichet then surprised him.
 “Let’s get lunch.
 There’s a game on.”

-Along with a sandwich, Kochanski ordered himself a house vodka — his Dew— which now came in a monogrammed tumbler “DEW” with ice.
+Along with a sandwich, Kochanski ordered himself a house vodka — his Dew— which now came in a designer monogrammed keepsake tumbler “DEW” with ice.

-Sichet’s eyes were riveted to the wall screen — a Chicago Cubs game — as he asked for mineral water to go with his salmon.
+Sichet’s eyes then riveted to the wall screen — a Chicago Cubs game — and asked for mineral water to go with his salmon.

-Kochanski looked up at the game.
-Only people who had grown up in America thought baseball was exciting, players standing around waiting for their turn at bat or for a ball to randomly bullet in their direction, on a waste-of-good-land green field.
+Kochanski looked up.
+Only people who had grown up in America, he thought, found baseball exciting: players standing around waiting for their turn at bat, or for a ball to randomly bullet in their direction — on a waste-of-good-green- field.

-He said, “Jim, business is now good for the Pierre.
+He said, “Jim, business is good … even if that wasn’t my original vision for my building.
 Money is the world’s common denominator.”

 “Yeah,” Sichet muttered absently, his eyes on the game.
 “Beth managing the property has saved you financially.”

 After the third replay of a Cubs player striking out, Kochanski interrupted the announcer’s manic commentary.
-“The penthouse suite renovations will be finished soon and then what?”
+“So Jim, question, the penthouse suite renovations will be finished soon and then what?”

-“I’ve got a potential renter for that suite, don’t worry.
+“I’ve got a potential renter for that suite,” replied Sichet, “don’t worry.
 Uggh, this season has not gone well.

-Sichet added, “I know that you can’t afford to move into your own building.”
+“I know that you can’t afford to move into your own building,” Sichet finished.

 “Easy come, easy go,” Kochansk muttered.
 “I don’t want to move into my building.”

+Still Kochanski now admitted to himself he felt let down.
 His art gallery had become a penthouse suite.
-The chapel was now a bar and restaurant — that served food and drink he did not choose — and played a sports channel with few games that he enjoyed.
+The chapel was now a bar and restaurant — that served food and drink he usually did not pick — and played a channel with few sports that he enjoyed.

 The Cubs lost.
 Sichet looked dispirited.

-“Jim,” he said, “there’s something else I really want to talk about?”
+“Jim,” he said, “sorry they lost.
+But there’s something else I really want to talk about?”

-“I figured you were needing help with something?”
+“I figured you were needing help with something — again?”

 “What happened to Oscar Sanchez?”